joe-bamford/transcription-tools/README.md

 ## transcription-tools

 This repo contains scripts I wrote to streamline my process of transcribing music by ear.
-Required packages can be installed with `pip install -r requirements.txt`.
+Required packages can be installed with `pip install -r requirements.txt` (NOTE: this will also install [my forked version of pychord](https://github.com/joe-bamford/pychord)).

-__These scripts will only work if you install my forked version of pychord.__ Get it with `pip install git+ssh://git@github.com/joe-bamford/pychord.git`.

 ### List of module dependencies (between all scripts)